soulwing/prospecto/README.md

 exceptions when the view is ultimately transformed into a textual representation.

 Ready to learn more?
-Check out the full documentation set in the [wiki] (wiki).
+Check out the full documentation set in the [wiki] (/soulwing/prospecto/wiki).